rancher/rancher.github.io/rancher/configuration/settings/index.md

 `string`

-A extbox will be shown in the UI to capture the answer, and the answer will be formatted to a string.
+A textbox will be shown in the UI to capture the answer, and the answer will be formatted to a string.

 `int`